Fit Tip: 7 Tips to Maximize your cycling workouts

 - A Fan.
 Riding indoors can be extra challenging due to higher temperatures, higher humidity and the lack of cooling you would normally experience from the air flow while riding outdoors.
 Riding a stationary bike in still air prevents your body from being able to effectively cool itself through evaporation; a fan will help your body naturally regulate its core temperature and keep you from overheating.

 The better you feel, the better you will perform and the more likely you are to use your bike frequently.

 Thanks to the incredible advances in technology in general and fitness technology in particular, there has never been a better time to ride indoors.
-Whether you want to take an on-demand class, do an adaptive workout tailored to your specific fitness level and goals, ride through virtual courses around the world like the French Riviera, listen to music or binge watch your favorite show on Netflix, Hulu, Amazon Prime or Disney +, you can do all this and more through the JRNY app.
+Whether you want to take an on-demand class, do an adaptive workout tailored to your specific fitness level and goals, ride through virtual courses around the world like the French Riviera, listen to music or binge watch your favorite show on Netflix and Amazon Prime, you can do all this and more through the JRNY app.
 Following this content will help motivate you, keep you entertained, and provide crucial structure and guidance to ensure you are getting the most out of every indoor cycling session.

 This is your gym.
 No matter how big or how small your space, decorate and personalize it with things like motivational posters and special lighting to set the perfect atmosphere for your workouts, creating an environment in which you look forward to riding.

 5. Mix Up Your Workouts